mukerong/Machine-Learning-Engineer-Nanodegree/Capstone-Project/report.md

 Total salary and net capital gain&loss doesn't have a strong relationship.
 People with higher salary doesn't have higher investment than others with lower salary.

 ### Algorithms and Techniques
 This is a regression problem.
 Therefore, I will use algorithms can predict continuous amount.
-I plan to use the following algorithms:
+The following models are good regression model, and they do not require hours to train:

-* Linear Regression
+#### Linear Regression
+Linear regression is a linear approach for modeling the relationship between a scalar target variable and some explanatory variables.
+It estimated the parameters of a linear functions based on the original data, and tried to minimize the differences between the real value and the predicted value.

-* Decision Tree Regression Model
+#### Decision Tree Regression Model
+Decision tree is a tree-like model that has a lot of 'if-then' to predict the final value.
+If the target variables are continuous values, decision tree can be used to fit a sine curve with addition noisy observation.
+It learns local linear regression approximating the sine curve.
+It tries to maximum information gain.

-* Random Forest
+#### Random Forest

+Random forest is an ensemble learning method for classification and regression.
+It is a combination of many small decision trees.
+The basis is similar to decision tree, which is to maximum information gain.
+Random forest can generate better results since it correct the issues of overfitting of decision tree.
+It is the combination of many decision trees.
+Each decision tree will make a vote of what the final result should be.
+Result with more votes will be returned.

 The variable in the dataset can be easily included in these model, which can then predict the final result.

 ### Benchmark
-There are many simple free models online, such as [smart assets]( https://smartasset.com/taxes/income-taxes), that can be used as a benchmark.
-However, since similar models only take salary into account, the amount my model calculated could be different from them.
-In this case, we can use the data from the historical data and compare again the real amount.
-The accuracy of my model will be the percentage difference from the real amount.
+I will train a simple linear regression model without any tuning as a benchmark model.
+The detailed information about this benchmark model will be discussed more in the metrics section below.

 ## III.
 Methodology
-_(approx. 3-5 pages)_

 ### Data Preprocessing
+There is nothing too surprised in this step.We need to deal with missing values and outliers as we normally do with other datasets.
+However, we need to be very careful about outliers.
+We cannot drop them simply because some data points look "weird".
+There are a lot of stories behind the tax returns, we need to retain as much information as possible for the model.

 #### Missing Value & Outliers
 To train the model that can predict the final tax amount, I do not need the all the variables.
 For example, total number of returns per year is irrelevant for the model.
 I will use the following steps to clean the data:

 * Deal with missing values and outliers